sarl/sarl-jekyll-website/docs/official/reference/Runtime.md

 ```

 In the previous code, two event handlers are added into the definition of `SubAgent2`.
 These two event handlers are added to the list of available event handlers for the event `MyEvent`.
 Therefore, the agent `SubAgent2` displays `A` and `B` from the inherited definition of `Agent2`, and `C`
 and `D` from the `SubAgent2` definition.
 And, because of the parallel execution of the four event handlers, there is no fixed order for displaying `A`, `B`, `C`, `D`.

-<caution>Event handlers are inherited, but there is no overriding of event handler.
+> **_Caution:_** Event handlers are inherited, but there is no overriding of event handler.
 In other words, you cannot replace/override
-the code of an event handler that is inherited.</caution>
+> the code of an event handler that is inherited.

 #### General Process for Event Handling